Skip to main content

 Target Point

-A named destination (endpoint), such as a room or attraction; each Target Point has a name and can host an Identification Sign Face.
+A path point representing the physical location of a destination.
+A Target Point can be bound to a Destination Dictionary entry and can host an Identification Sign Face.
 See: Path points and segments.

 Wayfinding Planner Project (WFP Project)